Sebastián Fernández (racing driver)

-Sebastián Fernández Wahbeh (born 12 July 2000 in Caracas) is a Venezuelan-Spanish racing driver.
-He competed in the 2019 FIA Formula 3 Championship for Campos Racing, and the 2020 FIA Formula 3 Championship with ART Grand Prix.
+Sebastián Fernández Wahbeh (born 12 July 2000 in Caracas) is a Venezuelan-Spanish racing driver who most recently competed in the Lamborghini Super Trofeo Europe for VS Racing.
+He previously competed in the 2019 FIA Formula 3 Championship for Campos Racing, and the 2020 FIA Formula 3 Championship with ART Grand Prix.

 Racing career

 Lower formulae

 Fernández spent his first two seasons in single-seaters in the Italian, German, Spanish and Emirati Formula 4 championships.
 He scored his first victory in the penultimate race of the 2016 Italian F4 Championship at Monza, while in 2017 he would win five races and finish 4th in the standings.

 FIA Formula 3 European

 2018 would see Fernández competing in the final season of the FIA Formula 3 European Championship for the Motopark team.
 Even though he had prior experience with the team, having driven for them in the 2016-17 Formula 4 UAE Championship, he would only manage to achieve two points finishes and would eventually come 21st in the driver's championship.